 Both could have fees and both could have different access points depending on the bank or financial institution you’re working with.
 (Same goes for FDIC coverage.)

 So what’s next?
-We’re glad you asked because this article talks about how much you may want to let sit in your checking account as well as how you may be able to put different types of interest-earning deposit accounts to good use.
+We’re glad you asked because this "How to Make the Most of Your Cash" article talks about how much you may want to let sit in your checking account as well as how you may be able to put different types of interest-earning deposit accounts to good use.

 This article is for informational purposes only and is not a substitute for individualized professional advice.
 Articles on this site were commissioned and approved by Marcus by Goldman Sachs®, but may not reflect the institutional opinions of The Goldman Sachs Group, Inc., Goldman Sachs Bank USA or any of their affiliates, subsidiaries or divisions.